NitramEvad/tookayNET/README.md

 ### About me

-Following a career in Higher Education administration and management, a Masters Degree in development which culminated in two years working for a Cambodian NGO, I have finally retrained as a Software Engineer.
+Following a career in Higher Education administration and management ([SOAS](http://www.soas.ac.uk) and the [University of Cambridge](http://www.cam.ac.uk), a Masters Degree in development culminating in two years working for a Cambodian NGO ([Khemara](http://www.khemaracambodia.org/)), I have finally retrained as a Software Engineer.

 This interest in coding is not new.
 From a young age I was playing on, and dissecting, computers, dabbling in BASIC and Pascale, and tech (along with aerospace) have been a keen interest.
 I was one of New Zealand's earliest internet adopters back in the day of dial up modems and the BBS scene, and in all my professional roles have gravitated towards technical, IT-related, projects.

 New Zealand born, I have now lived in the United Kingdom half my life, along with periods in Southeast Asia and Africa.

+When not working, studying, or dabbling with coding projects, I can be found paragliding, climbing or practicing Brazilian Jiu-Jitsu.
 </td>
 <td valign="top" width="50%">

 ### Latest Projects

-*   [Preflight](https://github.com/tookayNET/preflight)<br/>*is in the early stages of development and is intended as a tool for the paragliding community; organising the logistics of cross country flying days, asssisting in declonfliction with military traffic via streamlined [CANP](https://www.bhpa.co.uk/documents/safety/canp/) submission, and helping pilots with similar goals meet and plan their XC flights.
+*   [Preflight](https://github.com/tookayNET/preflight)<br/>*is in the early stages of development and is intended as a tool for the paragliding community; organising the logistics of cross country flying days, asssisting in declonfliction with military traffic via streamlined [CANP](https://www.bhpa.co.uk/documents/safety/canp/) submission, and helping pilots with similar goals meet and plan their XC flights. <br/>
 Future plans are for [RASP](http://rasp.stratus.org.uk/index.php/rasptable-desktop), Leonardo, [XC Contest](https://www.xcontest.org/world/en/) and [Ayvri](https://ayvri.com/) integration*

+*   [GenieUs](https://github.com/GenieUS-HR)<br/>*is a software project dreamed up by Jihyo Jeon, Alistair Garioch, Alex Green, Louis Cappell and myself.<br/>
+An "in-person" version of StackOverflow, GenieUs connects willing tutors and developers, on a subscription-based model, to provide tech support and guidance over Zoom.<br/>
+An alpha version for demo purposes can be found linked to here.*

 *   [Brainer](https://github.com/tookayNET/brainer)<br/>*"Brainer" is envisaged as a "more fun" flash-card app, utilising a Tinder-like interface for card-swipe actions, while using SRS technology and being broadly modelled on the very popular [Anki](https://apps.ankiweb.net/) flash-card system.
 As of Dec 2021, I have been experimenting with front-end styling using React Native.*

-*   [GenieUs](https://github.com/GenieUS-HR)<br/>*is a software project dreamed up by Jihyo Jeon, Alistair Garioch, Alex Green, Louis Cappell and myself.
-An "in-person" version of StackOverflow, GenieUs connects willing tutors and developers, on a subscription-based model, to provide tech support and guidance over Zoom.
-An alpha version for demo purposes can be found linked to here.*

 </td>
 </tr>